evalstate/hf-mcp-server/README.md

 ## Getting Started

-This repository contains the offical Hugging Face MCP Server source.
-The server supports multiple deployment and configuration options, and is deployable locally as well as on your own infrastructure.
+Welcome to the official Hugging Face MCP Server.

+The easiest way to get started is to go to https://huggingface.co/mcp and configure your Tools at https://huggingface.co/settings/mcp.

+Here's how to get started in popular clients:

 The easiest way to access Hugging Face MCP Services is via `https://hf.co/mcp` which offers a number of Tools, Prompts and access to Gradio Spaces which are configurable at `https://hf.co/settings/mcp`.